brikkho-net/strata-cms-template/site/content/post/2-Way-Data-Binding-Vs-1-Way-Data-Binding.md

 < p >{{name}}< /p ><br />
 < input type="text" class="form-control" (input)="onUpdateName($event)" /><br />

+Within the component, we create a new method called onUpdateName(event: any) passing in the parameter called event of type any.

+onUpdateName(event:any){
+  this.name = event.target.value;
+}

 2-Way data binding
 It will update the value of the input element if we change the variable somewhere else.
 In order to use 2 way data binding, we have to import the FormsModule to enable ngModel.  <br />
 < input type="text" class="form-control" [(ngModel)]="name" /> <br />